MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 ]
 +++

-Recently, I've set up [Linkerd][linkerd] in my [homelab][homelab].
-One of the features I was really interested in was [multi-cluster communication][multi-cluster].
+Recently, I've set up [Linkerd][linkerd] in my [homelab][homelab], and one of the features I was really interested in was [multi-cluster communication][multi-cluster].
 This allows you to mirror services between clusters.
 Meaning, apps in one cluster can communicate with services in another cluster, as if they were in the same cluster.

-Once you have Linkerd set up, it's pretty easy to set up multi-cluster under ideal conditions.
-However, many problems arise if one of the clusters does not have the ability to create services of type `LoadBalancer` (with a Public, or otherwise routable IP address).
+Setting up multi-cluster communication with Linkerd is straightforward under ideal conditions.
+However, it can be more challenging if one of the clusters cannot create services of type `LoadBalancer` (with a public, or otherwise routable IP address).
+This is the case for me, as I have clusters both at home and in Hetzner, with my home Kubernetes cluster running behind NAT.

+Fortunately, there are ways to work around this!
+In this post, I'll walk you through my design and implementation process, discuss the challenges I faced, and share the workarounds I came up with to make everything run smoothly.
+Additionally, I'll explore some alternative options for multi-cluster communication and potential improvements to my current setup.

 ## The Basics